-Due to the propensity of cyber attacks — costing the global economy $600bn annually — cyber insurance has emerged as the latest solution in this succession.
-Read here
+See also: A comprehensive guide to cyber liability insurance – Due to the propensity of cyber attacks cyber insurance has emerged as the latest solution in this succession.

 As the industry evolves we might see cyber insurance covering for loss of reputation and trust with their customers, loss of future revenue from negative media or other exposure, and improvement costs for security infrastructure or system upgrades.

 New job titles appearing – CCO (chief cybercrime officer)